About the Project

 Given the broad scope of the project, we are open to and interested in applicants' ideas within the scope of the described research area.

-This PhD project may examine either the human elements of multi-sensory memory augmentation, or the systems aspects of implementing this, or may explore a combination of human and systems themes.
+This PhD project may examine either the human elements of multi-sensory memory augmentation, the systems aspects of implementing this, or a combination of human and systems themes.
+One possible roadmap for this PhD may look something like: